 Figure 5 Ex vivo images showing the dynamic biodistribution of transplanted PKH26-labelled menstrual blood stem cells in different organs by the In vivo Imaging System.
-A: At 12 h post-transplantation, strong red fluorescence emitted from PKH26-labelled menstrual blood stem cells (MenSCs) was detected in the liver; B: The fluorescence intensity of the liver weakened at 24 h; C: The fluorescence intensity of the liver increased notably at 36 h; D: Finally, the signal faded after 48 h; E: At 24 h post-transplantation, a weak signal was detected in the lungs and the spleen; F: At 48 h post-transplantation, a weak signal was also detected in the lungs, but it was seldom observed in the spleen; G: A graph showing the total photon emission efficiency in the liver at all time points.
+A: At 12 h after transplantation, strong red fluorescence emitted from PKH26-labelled menstrual blood stem cells (MenSCs) was detected in the liver; B: The fluorescence intensity of the liver weakened at 24 h; C: The fluorescence intensity of the liver increased notably at 36 h; D: Finally, the signal faded after 48 h; E: At 24 h after transplantation, a weak signal was detected in the lungs and the spleen; F: At 48 h after transplantation, a weak signal was also detected in the lungs, but it was seldom observed in the spleen; G: A graph showing the total photon emission efficiency in the liver at all time points.
 MenSCs: Menstrual blood stem cells; IVIS: In vivo Imaging System.